LiskHQ/lsk-faucet/README.md

 2. Bundle Frontend web with Vite

-**NOTE**: Please make sure to replace token icon at `web/public/token.png` with the specific ERC20 token icon.
+**NOTE**: Please make sure to update the token icon under `web/public/` with the specific ERC20 token icon.
+The file must be named `token.png`.
+We recommend the image dimensions to be 128px x 128px.

 ```bash
 make build-frontend